great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/airflow_quickstart.md

 ## Create a DAG file for your GX Cloud Checkpoint

-1. Open a terminal, browse to the `dags` folder of your Airflow project, and then run the following code to create a new DAG named `gx_dag`:
+1. Open a terminal, browse to the `dags` folder of your Airflow project, and then run the following code to create a new DAG named `gx_dag.py`:

     ```bash title="Terminal input"
     touch gx_dag.py
     ```

-2. Open the `gx_dag` DAG file and add the following code:
+2. Open the `gx_dag.py` DAG file and add the following code:

     ```python
     import os